mniemela/PS2toSerial/README.md

 It has following features:
 * Support for normal 1200 baud serial, or 9600 baud high speed mode
-* Support for wheel mouse in high speed mode
+* Support for wheel mouse
-* Sample rate is selected from 40/100/200 with a jumper.
+* Sample rate is selected from 20/40/60/100/200 with jumpers.
 For higher than 40, 9600 baud serial is needed.
+* Resolution is configured with jumpers
-* USB A connector, so no need for a passive USB->PS/2 -adapter
+* Option for USB A connector, so no need for a passive USB->PS/2 -adapter
-* Header for PS/2 connector is also provided
+* Option for PS/2 connector is also provided
 * Supports hotplugging
 * Crystal oscillator for ensuring accurate baud rate
 * TVS diodes for ESD protection